colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

   </figure>
 </div>

 This was a challenge for me when I came across it, so imagine what it must be like for someone with a visual impairment.
-Whiel someone with a visual impairment can differentiate between colors, the contrast fo this form andmany others I have seen aren't that good.
+While someone with a visual impairment can differentiate between colors, the contrast fo this form and many others I have seen aren't that good.
 This is where color contrast comes into the conversation.
 A conversation we *really* need to have.
 Still.

 Then why are we running into instances of this?